insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Prestashop/2021-12-17-Prestashop.md

 1. Create an account in Prestashop and Login into it.
 2. **Username** and **Password** to access the application.
-3. [Click here](https://devdocs.prestashop.com/1.7/webservice/getting-started/) to know the Api endpoints of the application.
+3. [Click here](https://devdocs.prestashop.com/1.7/webservice/getting-started/) to know the APIs of the application.

 ## On-Premise Agent Configuration